ghostdogpr/caliban/vuepress/docs/docs/client.md

 The [examples](https://github.com/ghostdogpr/caliban/tree/master/examples/) project contains a runnable sample code that queries the example GraphQL backend.

 ::: warning Limitations
 Only Queries and Mutations are supported.
 Subscriptions support will be added in the future.
+Type extensions are not supported by the codegen tool.
 :::